Modified entry and inspection process

 COVID-19 Modification Notices and amendments to those Notices that impact the processes involved in the Residential Tenancies Act 1999 have been gazetted.
 These Notices provide the framework for the Territory’s response to tenancy issues arising as a result of the COVID-19 emergency.

 In order to alleviate some of the stresses landlords and tenants may face, modifications have been made to how inspections may be undertaken, and when a landlord may gain entry to the premises.
-Please note that these modifications may be amended or revoked by way of a gazette notice at any time.

 While periodic inspections are an important tool for monitoring the tenant’s compliance with the tenancy, they do not generally have the same weight as the ingoing and outgoing inspection reports when settling disputes at the end of the tenancy.